r7105/PreCorded/README.md

-# PyCorded
+# PreCorded
-Discord Bot Code Generator for Python, with Local Hosting Features
+Discord Bot Code Generator for Python, Node.js, Java, Go and other Lanugages, with Local Hosting Features